-- 1. Configure your DNS servers to access Autonomous Identity dashboard and self-service applications on the target node.
-The following domain names must resolve to the IP address of the target node: <target-environment>-ui. <domain-name> and <target-environment>-selfservice.<domain-name>. - 2.
+- 1. Configure your DNS servers to access Autonomous Identity dashboard on the target node.
+The following domain names must resolve to the IP address of the target node: <target-environment>-ui.<domain-name>. - 2.
 If DNS cannot resolve target node hostname, edit it locally on the machine that you want to access Autonomous Identity using a browser.
-Open a text editor and add an entry in the /etc/hosts file for the self-service and UI services for each managed target node.
+Open a text editor and add an entry in the /etc/hosts (Linux/Unix) file or [path]''C:\Windows\System32\drivers\etc\hosts" (Windows) for the self-service and UI services for each managed target node.